Photovoltaic Model

 This page documents the functionality of the PV model available in SIMONA.

-The initial parts of the model are presented in the paper Agent based approach to model photovoltaic feed-in in distribution network planning.
+The initial parts of the model are presented in the paper Agent based approach to model photovoltaic feed-in in distribution network planning by Seack, Kays, and Rehtanz [1].
 Since then several adaptions has been made that are documented as follows.

 The PV Model is part of the SIMONA Simulation framework and represented by an agent.